 - Virginia Small Business Financing Authority is Virginia’s economic development and small business financing arm.

-- Virginia Active Angel Network invests in seed and start-up and early stage companies in the following sectors: biotechnology, consumer products and services, electronics/instrumentation, industrial/energy, media and entertainment, medical devices and equipment and telecommunications.
+- Virginia Active Angel Network invests in seed and start-up and early-stage companies in the following sectors: biotechnology, consumer products, and services, electronics/instrumentation, industrial/energy, media and entertainment, medical devices and equipment and telecommunications.

-- CIT GAP Funds makes seed-stage equity investments in Virginia-based technology and life science companies with a high potential for achieving rapid growth and generating significant economic return.
+- CIT GAP Funds makes seed-stage equity investments in Virginia-based technology and life science companies with a high potential for achieving rapid growth and generating a significant economic return.